Funding

 Amount: 75'000-150'000 CHF Salary for a researcher for up to 18 months, other costs as necessary.

-Eligibility: Research group leaders (including individual researchers) from all faculties and centers of the University of Bern, including the Inselspital and University Psychiatric Services (UPD).
+Eligibility: Research group leaders (including individual researchers) from all faculties and centers of the University of Bern, including the Inselspital and UPD.

 Deadline: Sep 2025